-Will MIDAS permit double-booking?In short, no - MIDAS will only permit one booking to occupy a given venue (room/bookable space) at any given time.
+Will MIDAS permit double-booking?In short, no - a MIDAS system will only permit one booking to occupy a given "venue" (room/bookable space) at any given time.

 However, we appreciate that some businesses may want to be able to add multiple bookings to a given venue at the same time.
 Consider the following example scenarios: